AlexEidt/Mosaiic/README.md

   -grayscale
         Grayscale the image.
   -io
-        Add Zoom In/Out animatio to GIF
+        Add Zoom In/Out animation to GIF
   -keep
         Keep frames used for GIF.
   -square